-• commodity option - a contract that gives the buyer the right but does not impose the obligation to buy or sell a certain quantity of goods at the agreed price before a certain date;
+• commodity option - the contract that gives the buyer the right but does not impose the obligation to buy or sell a certain quantity of goods at the agreed price before a certain date;

-stock option - a contract for delivery or obtaining a certain stock or set of stocks on a certain date in the future on the terms of the option;
+• equity option - the contract for delivery or obtaining a certain equity or set of equities on a certain date in the future on the terms of the option;

-currency option - a contract that gives on the terms of option the right to buy or sell a currency at an agreed exchange rate over time;
+currency option - the contract that gives on the terms of option the right to buy or sell a currency at an agreed exchange rate over time;

-• interest rate option - a contract for the delivery or obtaining an interest income on certain agreed sum in the future on the terms of the option.
+• interest rate option - the contract for the delivery or obtaining an interest income on certain agreed sum in the future on the terms of the option.

-The objective of the option purchase and sale can be either speculation on the exchange rate differences or hedging, decrease of risk associated with falling of prices for securities.
+The objective of the purchase and sale of the option can be either speculation on the exchange rate differences or hedging, decrease of risk associated with falling of prices for securities.

-The positions of the buyer of the option "call" (which expects the increase of stock price) and the seller (which expects the depreciation of stock price) can be the following (assuming the contract price per share - \$100, and premium - \$10):
+The positions of the buyer of the option "call" (which expects the increase of equity price) and the seller (which expects the depreciation of equity price) can be the following (assuming the contract price per equity -100 dollars, and premium -10 dollars):

-a) if the current market price is lower than the contract price (for example, \$85.), the buyer refuses to purchase shares so far as he could buy shares in the market for \$85, together with the premium will be paid \$95 instead of \$100, i.e. he gains a profit of \$5.
-The seller in this situation will make a profit (premium) \$10.
-This profit will be stable as long as the current price is below \$100;
+a) if the current market price is lower than the contract price (for example, 85 dollars), the buyer refuses to purchase equities because he could buy equities on the market for 85 dollars.
+So, together with the premium it will be paid 95 dollars instead of 100 dollars, i.e. he gains a profit of 5 dollars.
+The seller in this situation will make a profit (premium) 10 dollars.
+This profit will be stable as long as the current price is below 100 dollars;

-b) if the current price is equal to the contract price plus a premium (\$110), the buyer of the option "call" will cover the cost of premiums, but will not receive a profit.
-Result of the operation for him is that he avoided the risk, associated with the fall in stock prices;
+b) if the current price is equal to the contract price plus the premium (110 dollars), the buyer of the option "call" will cover the cost on premiums, but will not receive a profit.
+Result of the operation for him is that he avoided the risk, associated with the fall in equity prices;

-c) in the range of price from \$100 to \$110 the result of the seller, as the price increases, will gradually deteriorate, but the result of the buyer - will improve.
-If the current price exceeds the limit of \$110, the loss of a seller in the form of missed profit will increase.
+c) in the range of price from 100 dollars to 110 dollars the result of the seller, as the price increases, will gradually deteriorate, but the result of the buyer - will improve.
+If the current price exceeds the limit of 110 dollars, the loss of a seller in the form of missed profit will increase.